How the Database Query Tool Works

 SQL syntax highlighting

-The SQL editor supports SQL syntax highlighting.
-Use Options | Environment | SQL editor | Font and Color to change the parameters of the syntax highlighting.
-In addition to this, there is an ability to specify the SQL dialect for the syntax highlighting on the Edit page.
+In addition, there is an ability to specify the SQL dialect for the syntax highlighting.
 Different SQL dialects are usually applied to different database types and have different sets of key words and some other options, which can change the highlighting of some elements in your SQL code.
-In most cases the SQL dialect is set automatically depending on open database type (e.g. dBase, Oracle, SQL Server).
-But in some cases you may want to change it to more suitable (for example, change SQL dialect for your SQL Server database from MS SQL 7 to MS SQL 2K and vice versa).
+In most cases the SQL dialect is set automatically depending on the type of the current database (e.g. dBase, Oracle, SQL Server).
+But in some cases you may want to change it to more suitable (for example, change SQL dialect for your SQL Server database from MS SQL 7 to MS SQL 2K and vice versa); you can do this under Query menu.
 Please note that SQL dialect, as the syntax highlighting itself, does not have any influence on query executing, and is used only for convenient showing the SQL code.

 It is possible to save an SQL text to a file or print it.
 When printing SQL text or saving it to RTF or HTML documents, the syntax highlighting and colors are kept.